 Map the possibilities for action contained within the discursive constructions identified in the data.

-Presented study is based on data collected from interaction with 18 participants, all social workers.
-As a tool of data collecting it was used in-depth interview, double interview and focus groups.
-Totally were collected more than 20 hours of audio records.
+The presented study is based on data collected from interaction with 18 participants, who are all social workers.
+Data collection tools included in-depth interviews, double interviews and focus groups.
+A total of more than 20 hours of audio recordings were collected.
 In compliance with discourse analysis convention, gathered data were transcribed in accordance with rules of conversational analysis.
 Software Atlas.ti was utilized for data management.

 Although currently we are in the process of analysing, we could define some tentative constructions of social workers (with certain simplification of course):